lockss/laaws-openwayback/README.md

 This document assumes some familiarity with Docker.

 ## Building the Docker image
+To get up and running quickly, check out the prebuilt image in [our Docker Hub repository](https://hub.docker.com/r/lockss/openwayback/).

 1. Clone the Git repository for the latest source files (recommended for development):

     ```